 8/10.
 Noodles were perfect, pork belly absolutely delicious, and the broth was tasty.
 Located on the second floor and from the window seats, you can get a view of the rest of Japantown.
 The gyozas were just okay and sort of tasted like the frozen kind.

-7.8/10.
-Decent.
-Not my favorite but definitely doesn’t lack flavor either.
-Great chashu, excellent broth, noodles okay.
-The location is what also adds to the score as well because it is located right next to Nijiya Market so you can pick up all your favorite Japanese treats!
-The restaurant is also super easy to get to as it is right off the 92 highway.
+7.9/10.
+Great broth and thin noodles.
+Decent chashu.
+This ramen is also cheaper than most in the Bay Area (~$13).
+The location is what also adds to the score as well because it is located inside the Mitsuwa Market so you can pick up all your favorite Japanese treats at once!
+The restaurant is also super easy to get to as it is right off the 280 highway.

 901 S B St, San Mateo, CA